Problem Package Format

 • additional_arguments: in case output_validator_args are specified for the test case, these are passed as additional arguments to the validator on the command line.

-• team_output: the output produced by the program being validated is given on the validator's standard input pipe.
+• team_output: the output produced by the program being validated is given on the validator's standard input.

-The two files pointed to by input and answer_file must exist (though they are allowed to be empty) and the validator program must be allowed to open them for reading.
-The directory pointed to by feedback_dir must also exist.
+The two files named by input_file and answer_file must exist (though they are allowed to be empty) and the validator program must be allowed to open them for reading.
+The directory named by feedback_dir must also exist and the validator program must be allowed to create and write to new and existing files there.

 Reporting a judgement

-A validator program is required to report its judgement by exiting with specific exit codes:
+A validator program must report its judgement by exiting with specific exit codes:

-• If the output is a correct output for the input file (i.e., the submission that produced the output is to be Accepted), the validator exits with exit code 42.
+• If the output is a correct output for the input file (i.e., the submission that produced the output is to be Accepted), the validator must exit with exit code 42.

-• If the output is incorrect (i.e., the submission that produced the output is to be judged as Wrong Answer), the validator exits with exit code 43.
+• If the output is incorrect (i.e., the submission that produced the output is to be judged as Wrong Answer), the validator must exit with exit code 43.

 Reporting Additional Feedback